infominer33/infominer33.github.io/index.md

 ## DID-Identity Decentralized [**^**](#information-discovery)

+Bitcoin is really my primary interest.
+However, I've been hired by a number of different parties to write about Blockchain-ID, in quite some depth.
+So with all of the resources I had collected, it made sense for me to start building a page for it.
+This is my most highly developed research project, to-date.

 ![](https://i.imgur.com/zRzLSdR.png)

-This is my most highly developed research project, to-date.
 The rise of Bitcoin has brought new life to the quest for a decentralized - vendor agnostic - identity layer for the internet, that began around the early 2000's.
 Today, we are closer than ever to a sensible approach to identity online.

-In my opinion, this is blockchain's breakthrough application, beyond currency, and will be the first to gain wide adoption.
+In my opinion, this is blockchain's breakthrough application, beyond currency, and will be the first to gain widespread, popular, adoption.
 Decentralized Identity has a shorter road to mass adoption than the rest of "blockchain" because it has one of the oldest and most mature communities around it.

 * <a href="https://infominer.id/DIDecentralized">infominer.id/DIDecentralized</a> —Epic repository of DID and SSI Resources.
   * <a href="DIDecentralized/identity-github.html">SSI Related Github Repositories</a>